NCEAS/metacat/helm/README.md

 helm delete my-release
 ```

-The `helm delete` command removes all the Kubernetes components associated with the chart (with the
+The `helm delete` command removes all the Kubernetes components associated with the chart
-exception of Secrets, PVCs and PVs) and deletes the release.
+(except for Secrets, PVCs and PVs) and deletes the release.

 There are multiple PVCs associated with `my-release`, for Metacat data files, the PostgreSQL
 database, and for components of the indexer sub-chart.
 To delete: